mitchelsevere/expensify/README.md

-# react_boilerplate
+# EXPENSIFY
-A simple react boilerplate for starting projects
+A simple budgeting tool built in React.
+Based on the project from Andrew Mead's Complete React Web course on Udemy.